Cambridge North railway station: Abbey-Chesterton Bridge

 On 23 December 2021, the Abbey-Chesterton Bridge over the River Cam opened, providing cycle and pedestrian access to the station from the Abbey district of Cambridge and from Fen Ditton.
 The bridge is part of the Chisholm Trail, a footpath and cycle route linking Cambridge Science Park with Addenbrookes Hospital and Cambridge Biomedical Campus in the south of the city.
-The bridge provides pedestrian access to the Abbey Stadium, Cambridge United Football Club's home ground, approximately 1.5km (1 mile) away.
+The bridge provides pedestrian access to the Abbey Stadium, Cambridge United Football Club's home ground, approximately 1.5 km away.